Every 10 cent refund donated to a Donation Partner can make a difference to charities and community organisations across Tasmania.

 Every 10c donation really helps, thank you!

-In 2025, we planning to expand our successful Big Butt Hunt event into Tasmania.
 We welcome participants to form groups and tackle the issue of cigarette butt litter through a gamified approach to litter collection.
 The team who has collected the most cigarette butts during the event will be announced the winner.
-Funds will go towards promotion and materials, as well as other operating costs.

 We are raising funds to purchase new camping gear for our Scout Group.